kedacore/keda-docs/content/docs/2.0/scalers/metrics-api.md

   ...
 }
 ```
 Assuming such response, metric-api trigger will figure out that current metric value is 12.
-And because 12 > 8 it
-would make KEDA to start scaling out.

 **Note**:
 This scaler scales deployment to 0 if and only if the value of the metric is lower or equal to zero.